wmatuszak/disboard/README.md

 This project is a Discord bot that functions as a soundboard with a button-based UI system.
 It allows users to play sounds through a simple interface.

+Note: The bot now uses Discord.Net for gateway and interactions.
+Audio playback is handled by Lavalink (Victoria v7 client), which avoids direct voice issues and improves stability.

 ## Project Structure

 ```